 - Intuitive Eating is about becoming more attuned to your body’s natural hunger and fullness signals.
 [UMich]

 - 腹八分 – Eat to about 80% fullness. – Proverb

-Looking back, I believe the main culprit for me was the mindless consumption of food (and, in particular, the sweets and desserts) to cope with stress and anxiety – which in turn are largely by-products of the thoughts in this mind.
+Looking back, I believe the main culprit for me was the mindless going towards and consumption of food (and, in particular, the sweets and desserts) to cope with stress and anxiety – which in turn are largely by-products of the thoughts in this mind.
 I had no idea of this blind spot for many years.
 Thanks to the above tips and many teachers along the way, now I can “see” much better and eat more mindfully.

 May all be well with you.

 [TriboleResch] Evelyn Tribole, Elyse Resch, Intuitive Eating: A Revolutionary Program that Works, St. Martin’s Press, 1995, 2012.

 * Disclaimer: the content herein is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician or other qualified health provider with any questions you may have regarding a medical condition.